 - Simplified electronic searching saves time.
 Often, auditors randomly select payments or invoices to review in-depth as a part of the auditing process.
 Automated accounts payable solutions allow auditors to electronically search for information without filing cabinets and piles of paper.

 - There’s less stress about fraud.
-Most accounts payable automation solutions include fraud detectors that automatically alerts the department of any possible duplicate payments or activity that does not fall under the typical workflow.
+Most accounts payable automation solutions include fraud detectors that automatically alert the department of any possible duplicate payments or activity that does not fall under the typical workflow.

 - Vendor documentation is always accessible.
 If there’s ever a question about a payment method, relationship, or requisition, the auditor has all vendor payment and tax information readily available.